 "You did your best," said Kamek, before looking back down at Peach with a sigh.
 "We all did."

 The group fell silent.
 Lemmy reached back into his shell and pulled out Ludwig's headband.
-The fabric was stained black by the blood of a dead Dragon-Koopa, as was the blade of the knife that was lying in the dirt at Peach's feet, still sitting where Fawful had dropped it.
+The fabric was stained black by the blood of a dead Dragon-Koopa, as was the blade of the knife that was lying in the dirt at Peach's feet, right where Fawful had dropped it.
 The marks were indistinguishable – in death, good and evil didn't matter anymore.
 Lemmy realized then that he had no choice: he was alive when so many others had died, and it was his duty to take that and make it count.
 "I'll do it," he said, staring down at the lifeless rag in his hands.
 "I'll never be as great as King Dad or Ludwig, but I won't give up – I won't let them down.
 Together we'll fix this mess.
 We'll make sure something like this will never happen again!"